 Royal Southern Yacht Club Inter-Yacht Club Challenge

 In the summer of 2014 the Royal Southern Yacht Club of Hamble, UK issued a challenge to reciprocal and other yacht clubs around the world to compete in the inaugural Royal Southern Yacht Club Inter-Yacht Club Challenge at Antigua Sailing Week 2015.
 The Challenge was deemed to be a great success with Ross Applebey’s Scarlet Oyster and a Guernsey Yacht Club crew taking home the first trophy.

 The driving force behind the challenge is Gordon Cossar of the Royal Southern Yacht Club.
 Of the Challenge he says, “We are really excited to get as many clubs as possible involved.
 Following Antigua Sailing Week 2014, we realised that about 30 Royal Southern members had been at the final awards party and on returning to the UK we got together to discuss a challenge.
-We are delighted with participation in the inaugural event held in 2016 and expect much wider participation for 2016.
-Being able to offer a one-design class for the Challenge for 2016 is our goal and that would make it a true challenge of sailing skills.’
+We are delighted with participation in the the first two Challenge events held in 2015 and 2016 and expect much wider participation for 2017, using the same rules as used in previous years.’

 Antigua Sailing Week has provided the Royal Southern Yacht Club with a complete information package containing details of everything from available race charter boats to accommodation, marinas and provisioning.
 The information package includes everything an Antigua Sailing Week first-timer needs to know to make plans to participate.

 Chairman of the Regatta Organising Committee, Kathy Lammers, says: ‘We are delighted that of all the great events in the Caribbean regatta season, the Royal Southern Yacht Club has chosen Antigua Sailing Week as the event to feature the Royal Southern Yacht Club Inter-Yacht Club Challenge.
-In 2015 we provided yacht clubs from around the world with some of the most challenging and exciting racing they had ever experienced in the Caribbean’s idyllic conditions.
-We’re excited about a having an even bigger and better Royal Southern Challenge in 2016.’
+In 2015 and 2016 we provided yacht clubs from around the world with some of the most challenging and exciting racing they had ever experienced in the Caribbean’s idyllic conditions.
+We’re excited about a having an even bigger and better Royal Southern Challenge in 2017.’